Giant Cardon or False Saguaro - Pachycereus pringlei -1

 When and How to Water Your Cardon Cactus

-Desert plants like the mexican giant cardon cacti are adapted to survive in harsh hot environments, storing water in their stems and trunks for months at a time.
+Desert plants like the Mexican giant cardon cacti are adapted to survive in harsh hot environments, storing water in their stems and trunks for months at a time.
 During summer, you should water them every 2-3 weeks or when the soil is dry.
 In winter, you may not need to water them at all.

 Light Requirements - Where to Place Your Cardon Cactus